A first-class approach of higher derivative Maxwell-Chern-Simons Proca model: The higher derivative MCS-Proca model

 Imposing the first-class constraints

 the number of physical degrees of freedom is conserved

-For each first-class theory, derived in the above, we are able to identify a set of fundamental classical observables such that \ they are in one to one correspondence and they possess the same Poisson brackets.
-The previously exposed procedure preserves the equivalence between two first-class theories since the number of physical degrees of freedom is the same for both theories and the corresponding algebras of classical observables are isomorphic.
+For each first-class theory, derived in the above, we are able to identify a set of fundamental classical observables such that they are in one-to-one correspondence and they possess the same Poisson brackets.
+Since the number of physical degrees of freedom is the same for both theories and the corresponding algebras of classical observables are isomorphic, the previously exposed procedure preserves the equivalence between the two first-class theories.
 As a result, the GU and the first-class system remain equivalent also at the level of the Hamiltonian path integral quantization.
 This further implies that the first-class system is completely equivalent with the MECS-Proca model.
-Due to this equivalence we can replace the Hamiltonian path integral of the MECS-Proca model with that associated with the first-class system
+Due to this equivalence we can replace the Hamiltonian path integral of the MECS-Proca model with that one associated with the first-class system

-After a partial integration over the momenta $\pi _{i}$ in the path integral the argument of the exponential read as
+After a partial integration over the momenta $\pi _{i}$ in the path integral, the argument of the exponential read as

 Integration over $p^{i}$ leads to a $\delta $ function of the form